-Reception, Year 1 and Year 2 all children will be formally assessed.
+All children will be formally assessed in Reception class, Year 1 and Year 2.

-- In Reception, it is the key areas of learning (EYFS) Early Years Foundation Stage assessment. - In Years 1 and 2, there will be Standard Attainment Tests. - Children may be given a Learning Plan, which will be reviewed termly and updated. - An EHCP is formally reviewed at a Local Authority Annual Review and will include all professionals involved with your child's education.
+- In Reception, the key area of learning (EYFS) is the Early Years Foundation Stage assessment. - In Years 1 and 2, there will be Standard Attainment Tests. - Children may be entered on the class provision map, which will be reviewed termly and updated. - An EHCP is formally reviewed at a Local Authority Annual Review and will include all professionals involved with your child's education.
 All the professionals will produce an upto-date report outlining your child's progress.

 The Inclusion Manager is responsible for monitoring the progress of children with SEND.
-She has meetings with the class teachers at the beginning and end of each term.
-Termly meetings are organised for the Inclusion Manager to meet the Head Teacher/Deputy Head Teacher and the class teacher (individually) to discuss all of the children in the school, to ensure that all needs are being met and that suitable intervention programs are in place.
+She meets with the class teachers at the beginning and end of each term.
+Termly meetings are organised for the Inclusion Manager to meet the Head Teacher/Deputy Head Teacher and the class teacher (individually) to discuss all of the children in the school, ensure that all needs are being met, and ensure that suitable intervention programs are in place.